What Does "Good" Video Look Like?

 Give me a phone or laptop and a few stock photos, I'll create a powerful video.

-Give me a camera crew and studio lighting, I'll create a powerful video series.
+Give me a camera crew and studio lighting, I'll create a video that goes viral that educates + inspires.

-Turn the phone to selfie mode, hop on a skateboard, and record for 20 seconds as you ride down the highway, you'll make a video that goes viral.
+Turn the phone to selfie mode, hop on a skateboard and record for 20 seconds to create a national sensation.